isomerpages/govtech-dsa/_nominate/Eligibility.md

     font-weight: 700;
 }
 </style>
-<h4>Nominations for the Best Usability and Most Popular Informational Service (industry) awards are now open!
+<h4>Nominations for the Best Usability and Most Popular Informational Website (industry) awards are now open!
 Refer to the following information to nominate your website.</h4>
 <p>For government agencies who would like to nominate their websites for the Best Usability award, you may do so by submitting it through the <strong>Government nomination form sent via GovTech DigitalGov.</strong></p>
 <hr>
 <h3>Eligibility</h3>